This thick, hearty Instant Pot Chili, or Pressure Cooker Chili, is super flavorful with its homemade chili seasoning!

 Otherwise, if you are going to use it in this recipe, you will just add all the seasoning to the ground beef in the Instant Pot!

 - Oil – You can use many types of oil for this as long as they can handle high heat.
-Oils including, vegetable oil, olive oil (but not extra virgin olive oil), peanut oil, avocado oil, etc. I don’t recommend extra virgin olive oil because that is not designed for the high heat.)
+Oils include vegetable oil, olive oil (but not extra virgin olive oil), peanut oil, avocado oil, etc. I don’t recommend extra virgin olive oil because that is not designed for high heat.)